Sex Therapist

 • Changing attitudes toward sex

-Sex therapists can be various types of mental health professionals, including psychiatrists (a doctor with a medical degree), marriage and family therapists (LMFT), clinical psychologists, clinical social workers (LCSW), or licensed practicing counselors (LPCs).
+A sex therapist can be various types of mental health professionals, including a psychiatrist (a doctor with a medical degree), a marriage and family therapist (LMFT), a clinical psychologist, a clinical social worker (LCSW), or a licensed practicing counselor (LPCs).
 In addition, sex therapists often attend further educational courses in sex therapy, sexual health, sexual medicine, and couples therapy.

 In many cases, sex therapists obtain a sex therapy certification through a board like the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 In addition, they must have at least a master's degree in a related field, clinical hours under supervision, and an up-to-date state license to practice counseling or therapy.

-You do not have to have a mental illness, be in a relationship, or struggle to have intimate sex to talk to a sex therapist or social worker.
+You do not have to have a mental illness, be in a relationship, or struggle to have intimate sex to talk to a sex therapist or social worker and benefit from sex therapy.
 Many of these providers also support those frequently sexually active, those looking to learn more about their bodies, and couples trying to connect in new ways.
 Sex therapy can be a positive process that aims to reduce shame and open the conversation about sex positivity.

-In addition, sex therapists aren't necessarily limited to discussing sexual topics.
+In addition, a sex therapist isn't necessarily limited to discussing sexual topics.
 Often, emotional topics can connect to sex, body image, and sexual activity.
-Sex therapists may also help individuals and couples address the following:
+Through sex therapy, a sex therapist may also help individuals and couples address the following:

-• Life transitions like moving, having a baby, or getting a new career
+• During life transitions such as moving, having a baby, or starting a new career, a sex therapist can provide valuable support.

-After understanding the client's challenges, sex therapists recognize a couples goals and can develop a treatment plan to guide them.
-Sex therapists can also lead support groups for individuals seeking a community with similar challenges.
+After understanding the client's challenges, a sex therapist recognizes a couple's goals and can develop a treatment plan to guide them.
+A sex therapist can also lead support groups for individuals seeking a community with similar challenges.
 Often, support groups can be free or low-cost.

 What happens during this therapy?

 Sex therapy does not involve sex, intimacy, or physical touching during sessions with the therapist or your partner.
-Instead, it is often a form of talk therapy about a sexual problem involving a professional conversation about your goals, experiences, feelings, and needs.
-If you feel uncomfortable meeting with a sex therapist for the first time, you can ask questions and get to know their approach to sessions.
+Instead, sex therapy is often a form of talk therapy about a sexual problem involving a professional conversation about your goals, experiences, feelings, and needs.
+If you feel uncomfortable meeting with a sex therapist for the first time, you can ask questions and get to know their approach to sex therapy sessions.

 Sex therapy sessions with a sex therapist may begin with the client describing their intimacy concerns or sexual concerns with their therapist.
 The therapist can take notes and start to develop a treatment plan while asking questions to get an idea of the client's goals.
 For example, a personal goal for one client might be feeling more emotionally connected with their partner.
 One goal for another may be to reduce sexually compulsive behaviors or other sexual problems.
 While yet another may be to increase sexual desire.
 The treatment for each goal can differ.

 Your sex therapist can assess your sexual background, including experiences with past sexual partners, and how it integrates with your current concerns.
-They may offer a diagnosis or discuss research surrounding the sexual challenges you've come to discuss.
-For example, suppose you're experiencing pain during sex related to psychological distress.
-In that case, the therapist may offer physical exercises to increase pelvic muscle strength, individual activities to improve psychological comfort, and support your emotional responses to pain so that you can find more comfort during sex.
+Through sex therapy, they may offer a diagnosis or discuss research surrounding the sexual challenges you've come to discuss.
+For example, suppose you're experiencing pain during sex-related to psychological distress.
+In that case, the sex therapist may offer physical exercises to increase pelvic muscle strength, individual activities to improve psychological comfort and support your emotional responses to pain so that you can find more comfort during sex.

-A sex therapist may give you and your partner exercises to work on in-between sessions.
-These exercises might include communicating in new ways, reading about sexual health, changing your interactions with your partner, role playing, or trying a new form of touch.
+A sex therapist may give you and your partner exercises to work on in-between sex therapy sessions.
+These exercises might include communicating in new ways, reading about sexual health, changing your interactions with your partner, role-playing, or trying a new form of touch.
 These activities might be challenging or awkward initially, but connecting with your partner may improve your sexual connection.

-Is discussing sexual intimacy with a sex therapist during therapy weird?
+Discussing sexual intimacy with a sex therapist during therapy

 Speaking with a stranger about something as intimate as sex, for many individuals, seems uncomfortable and can be nerve-wracking.
-However, sex therapists are licensed professionals trained to support these concerns and may have had clients with similar challenges as you in the past.
+However, a sex therapist is a licensed professional trained to support these concerns and may have had clients with similar challenges as you in the past.
 They are not there to judge you and are ethically required to have an empathetic, open-minded, and supportive practice.

 Does sex therapy last long?